 Goal definition is the first step in an LCSA.
 It defines and explains the purpose of the study by answering three main questions related to: expected use of the LCSA results, application situation, and reasons for carrying out the study.
-These aspects are strongly linked to each other.
+These aspects are strongly linked to each other as well as to the target audience to be specified.
 All of them have implications in subsequent LCSA aspects (e.g. modelling approach and inventory building) and must be coherent with the practitioner's core question.